akerber47/akerber47.github.io/reading.md

 - Robert J. Shiller, *Irrational Exuberance*
 - Nassim Nicholas Taleb, *Antifragile*
 - Nassim Nicholas Taleb, *Fooled by Randomness*
+- Benoit B. Mandelbrot, *The Fractalist*
+- Edward O. Thorp, *A Man for All Markets*
 - Maria Konnikova, *The Biggest Bluff*
 - Kate Atkinson, *Not the End of the World*